tomdapchai/CO1027/README.md

 # CO1027
 <h1> PRINCESS GUINEVERE </h1>
 <p> My submission for Assigment 1 - PRINCESS GUINEVERE for CO1027 (aka Programing Fundamentals) </p>
-<p> My code still hasn't been optimized as I'm so lazy, there are probably few bugs and I don't sure if it passes all the hidden test cases, but for now it does. </p>
+<p> My code still hasn't been optimized as I'm so lazy.
+There are probably few bugs and I don't sure if it passes all the hidden test cases, but for now it does. </p>
 <p> For reference only, it isn't the best code you could find. </p>